gillesbertaux/bootsy/readme.md

 Almost every folder has a :

 - OLD folders : with the previous versions.
-- MODELS folders : contains templates.$
+- MODELS folders : contains templates.
 - .txt files with the naming convention for the folder.